ddoemonn/react-waves/README.md

 ### Props

-The `OverlappingWaves` component accepts the following props:
+The `Waves` component accepts the following props:

 - `height` (number): The height of the canvas in pixels.
 - `width` (number): The width of the canvas in pixels.